Why do women have periods?

 pregnancy is always a huge, and sometimes dangerous, investment.

-So it makes sense that the body should screen embryos carefully to find out which ones are worth the challenge.
+So it makes sense that the body should screen embryos carefully to

 This is where menstruation fits in.